samahAbujwaied/main/README.md

 - 👀 I’m interested in Coding ...
 - 🌱 I’m currently learning React-Node Js...
-- 💞️ I’m interested to learn ne language and bulid projects ...
+- 💞️ I’m interested to learn new languages and bulid projects ...
 - 📫 How to reach me ...